binshops/laravel-blog/README.md

 ## What/who this package is for:

  - For websites running Laravel
- - Who wants to have a site blog, and have an easy to use interface to write blog posts/assign categories/manage existing posts
+ - Who wants to have a site blog.
+This laravel blog gives an easy to use interface to write blog posts/assign categories/manage existing posts
  - Where only admin users can edit/manage the blog (this is not suitable for every user on your site to be able to manage posts)
- - For anyone who likes to add a wordpress-like CMS to her/his web app
+ - For anyone who likes to add a wordpress-like laravel blog to laravel website

 ## How to customise the blog views/templates